Categories

 Foolish Wives (1922)

 Erich von Stroheim is a complex and compromised figure from early cinema history.
 His entire legacy is built on contradictions and missed potential.
-He was very much a man of his time — his worldview and place in culture built around postwar politics and shifting cultural mores.
-He was one of the great American silent-era filmmakers, but also one defined by his enigmatic foreign image, cultivated by starring as a barbarian in 1910s military propaganda films.
+He was very much a man of his time: His style of commentary was built around postwar politics and shifting cultural mores.
+This makes him tough to penetrate for modern viewers, especially in comparison to the likes of the more timeless Chaplin and Keaton. con Stroheim was one of the great American silent-era filmmakers, but he intentionally left his ethnicity and origin ambiguous.
+He was defined by his enigmatic foreign image moreso than anything specifically American.
+He cultivated an outsider image from the start of his career by starring as a villainous barbarian in 1910s military propaganda films.

 Upon completion of the project, Foolish Wives ran over 17,000 feet long.
 I’m not an expert on silent film display technology, but at the 20fps on 35mm film, that comes to well over four hours.
 Some reports cite a cut running more than six hours.
 This was an unprecedented length for a film, considerably surpassing Intolerance’s 3.5 hours.
-(Fritz Lang that same year pioneered a two-part release with his outstanding gangster epic Dr. Mabuse the Gambler, clocking in at about 4.5 hours. von Stroheim would later use this release tactic for The Wedding March / The Honeymoon, the latter of which was lost.)
+(Fritz Lang that same year pioneered a two-part release with his outstanding gangster epic Dr. Mabuse the Gambler, clocking in at about 4.5 hours. von Stroheim would later use the two-part release tactic for The Wedding March / The Honeymoon.)

 The film is a morally murky satire about the excesses of the wealthy.
 It stars von Stroheim as Sergius Karamzin, a man who claims to be a Russian Count. (von Stroheim, by the way, is every bit the talent as an actor as he is a director.)
 Karamzin is a counterfeiter and fraud who spends his time with people who aren’t what they say, but the film notably does not definitively state one way or the other whether he actually is a Russian Count, leaving some kernel of ambiguity in his arc.

-Karamzin and two of his cousins who pose as princesses, Olga (Maude George) and Vera (Mae Busch), live a lavish lifestyle with money made through an elaborate scam in which they seduce wealthy men and women, then siphon off money a little at a time.
+Karamzin schemes with two of his cousins who pose as princesses, Olga (Maude George) and Vera (Mae Busch).
+Together, they live a lavish lifestyle with money made through scams in which they seduce wealthy men and women then siphon off money.
 Olga and Vera are rendered as minor side characters in the film’s cut we have today: They presumably played much bigger roles in the original extended version.

-(The fake money printing in the counterfeit scenes was so elaborate and realistic that the FBI briefly shut down production so they could verify that the filmmakers were not doing any real-life counterfeiting.
-That’s why props of paper cash in modern movies are designed to look very fake.)
+(One historical tidbit: The fake money printing in the counterfeit scenes was so elaborate and realistic that the FBI briefly shut down production so they could verify that the filmmakers were not doing any real-life counterfeiting.
+That’s why props of paper cash in modern movies are designed to look noticeably fake.)

-As Karamzin gets close to sealing the deal in his scheme to defraud Helen, he makes the mistake of dipping a finger into one too many pies; or women, as the case may be.
+As Karamzin gets closer to seducing and defrauding Helen, he makes the mistake of dipping a finger into one too many pies; or women, as the case may be.
 The kind-hearted maid Maruschka (Dale Fuller), whom Karamzin casually strings along with fake proclamations of love, realizes the depth of his treachery, burning down his manor and killing herself.
-Karamzin is booted from town.
+Karamzin is outed as scam artist and booted from town.

-And yet Karamzin’s lust has not been sated, his slide to irredeemable villainy complete: He rapes the daughter of his counterfeiter, who catches him in the act and kills him.
+And yet Karamzin’s lust has not been sated.
+His slide to irredeemable villainy is complete: He rapes the daughter of his counterfeiter, who catches him in the act and kills him.

-Other parts of the movie end up jumbled or incoherent: Helen gives birth near the end of the film despite no previous mention of her pregnancy, for example.
+Other parts of the movie end up jumbled or incoherent by the sloppy studio editing: Helen gives birth near the end of the film despite no previous mention of her pregnancy, for example.
 Some of the images clearly meant to echo each other — e.g. the parallel lives Karamzin lives in the counterfeiting operation vs. the casino scams vs. the seductions — are hinted at but not thoroughly explored.

 On the other hand, I wonder if the forced editing is a blessing in disguise.
-Any film longer than three hours, let alone one double that length, is a tough proposition for a viewer and needs to justify its scope.
-Clearly, the whittling has reduced a silent film epic masterpiece into something less ambition, but it has certainly made the film watchable and less indulgent.
+Any film longer than three hours, let alone one double that length, is a tough proposition for a viewer.
+It really needs to justify its scope.
+Clearly, the way Foolish Wives was cut to the bone has reduced a silent film epic masterpiece into something of less ambition.
+But I suspect it has made the film more watchable and less indulgent.

 Just as striking as the mature pre-Hays Code writing is the terrific filmmaking.
-Foolish Wives advances the cinematic visual language innovations in technique never seen before it and deloyed so well. von Stroheim communicates so much information visually, and with pleasing sensibility.
-For example, the disorienting amorality of stealing from the decadent wealthy class via counterfeiting is accompanied by some of the most expressionistic lighting of any film I’ve seen: stark black and white bars of lights visually replicate the world’s lawlessness and disorder.
+Foolish Wives advances the cinematic visual language with innovations in technique beautifully deployed. von Stroheim communicates so much information visually, and with pleasing sensibility.
+For example, the disorienting amorality of scamming the wealthy with counterfeit money is accompanied by some of the most expressionistic lighting of any film I’ve seen: stark black and white bars of lights visually replicate the world’s lawlessness and disorder, good and evil a dizzying puzzle.

-von Stroheim makes sophisticated use of point-of-view shots paired with some great editing.
+von Stroheim makes sophisticated use of point-of-view shots and clever shot sequencing.
 The film repeatedly cuts between close-ups of individual’s faces and whatever that character’s fascination of the moment is.
 This is done most memorably in a few early scenes, including a sensuous pan where the lascivious Karamzin ogles a teenager.
 This technique places us deep in the head of the characters, making them both more human and more repulsive.
-It also hints at the adventurous revolution to editing that was only a few years away in Europe.
+This kind of psychological editing is more sophisticated than most other filmmakers were trying in the early ’20s.
+It hints at the adventurous revolution to editing that was only a couple years away in Europe.

 But overall, there is no doubt that this film is a triumph, even with its asterisk.
-It is perhaps the most intriguing of the films included in the 1001 Films to See Before You Die list up to this point, though not as eminently watchable as Nosferatu or Dr. Caligari.
-It’s just as complex as Dr. Mabuse, the Gambler and even more emotionally rich.
+It is perhaps the most psychologically rich of the films included in the 1001 Films to See Before You Die list up to this point chronologically, though it’s not as eminently watchable as Nosferatu or Dr. Caligari.
+It’s just as complex and novelistic as Dr. Mabuse, the Gambler, and even more emotionally effective.

 More than anything else, it excites me to dive deeper into silent cinema’s great works — von Stroheim’s catalog, especially.
-Silent cinema is slowly fading from the critical canon (see: the latest Sight and Sound poll), and Stroheim’s legacy specifically is vanishing, but the medium offers some terrific and complex treasures.
+Silent cinema is slowly fading from the critical canon (see: the latest Sight and Sound poll), and Stroheim’s legacy specifically is slowly vanishing, but the medium and its great artists offer some terrific and complex treasures.

 (I watched the Kino Blu-ray and listened to Richard Koszarski’s commentary.)